roojoom/django-iridize/README.md

 django-iridize
 ==============

-Template tags for integration iridize guides to your templates.
+Template tags for integration with Iridize tracking to your templates.